cunger/escape-velocity/content/about.md

 date: 2019-11-04
 ---

-I'm a software engineer with a background in research, experience in application development and expert systems, a love for mathematics, and a strong interest in nuclear technology and spaceflight.
+I'm a software engineer with a background in research and experience in application development, an aspiring mathematician, and a part-time technical writer.

+I have a strong interest in nuclear technology and spaceflight.

 ---

   &nbsp;&nbsp; 💾 [GitHub.com/cunger](https://github.com/cunger/)

   &nbsp;&nbsp; 📝 [Medium.com/@christina.unger](https://medium.com/@christina.unger)